 Bark color and texture

-Young plants have a smooth, shiny chestnut brown bark turing a silvery gray bark with age.
+Young plants have a smooth, shiny chestnut brown bark turning a silvery gray with age.

 Leaf or needle arrangement, size, shape, and texture

 Alternate, 2 to 4 inch long, elliptic leaves.

 Star magnolias leaves are dense and smaller than other magnolias.

 New leaves emerge with a bronze cast turning to a medium green and yellow-brown fall color.